alexcheng1982/docker-magento/README.md

 If you use default base url (http://local.magento) or other test url, you need to [modify your host file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) to map the host name to docker container.
 For Boot2Docker, use `boot2docker ip` to find the IP address.

 **Important**: If you do not use the default `MAGENTO_URL` you must use a hostname that contains a dot within it (e.g `foo.bar`), otherwise the [Magento admin panel login won't work](http://magento.stackexchange.com/a/7773).

+## Redis Cache

+If you want to use Redis as Cache backend see comments in Dockerfile and bin/install-magento